fabilia/bike-sharing/README.md

-# bike-sharing

-This notebook was developed to fulfill the requirements of Purwadhika's DTI Data Science program for Capstone Project 3.
-Utilizing the Bike Sharing Dataset, I performed data analysis and constructed a machine learning model tailored to the data and the business needs.
+# Bike Sharing Supply Optimization with Machine Learning Prediction
+This project creates a machine learning regression model to predict bike sharing demand.
+The goal is to optimize the supply of bikes to ensure they meet user demand efficiently, thereby increasing customer satisfaction and maximizing profits.

+## Contents
+1. readme
+2. Jupyter Notebook of Capstone 3 Analysis & Modelling
+3. Jupyter Notebook of Captone 4 Deployment
+4. PDF of Presentation (Static video)
+5. requirements.txt for Cloud
+6. new_observation.csv as a result of the modelling

+<p align="right">S. Fabilia (2024)</p>